-- 1. All prospective members shall complete a Criminal Records and Child Abuse check and confirm they have no charges pending prior to being accepted as a probationary member. - 2.
-A prospective member with a criminal record, or charges pending, shall be vetted by the Executive Committee for acceptability into to the department. - 3.
+- 1. All prospective members shall complete a vulnerable sector check and confirm they have no charges pending prior to being accepted as a probationary member. - 2.
+A prospective member with a criminal record, or charges pending, shall be vetted by the Membership and or Executive Committee, with the aid of form 901.5 for acceptability into to the department. - 3.
 All prospective members shall serve a mandatory probationary training period. - 4.
 All probationary members shall attend a minimum of 14 regular training sessions during their probationary period. - 5.
-All probationary members shall complete the following training requirements to the satisfaction of a fire line officer as soon as possible in the probationary period; - PPE donning, checking, correct, PASS operation - SCBA mask fitting, donning, change bottle, bottle stowage - Radio use of base, portables, mobile, TMR, pagers - Officers identify, numbers, hierarchy - Medical Bags location, contents, O2 change, O2 bottle stowage, PCR's - Accountability tags, board - Vehicles ID numbers, truck familiarization, air brake endorsement, driving - IC System structure, light, manpower pool - 6.
+All probationary members shall complete the tasks in form 901.6. - 6.
 Probationary members shall be limited in the range of tasks they may undertake during operations. - 7.
 Probationary members shall be allowed to participate in a greater range of tasks as their training and skill level increases with the approval of the IC. - 8.
 Probationary members who have completed fire control and or level one qualified shall be allowed to participate in most tasks as per the discretion of the IC. - 9.
 Probationary members who were previous active members and who left in good standing may have the remainder of the probationary period waived upon completion of the training package. - 10.
 An air brake endorsement and driver training shall be obtained prior to any member operating any vehicle with air brakes. - 11.
-When tasks are completed they shall be recorded on a probationary fire fighter training record, Annex B. - 12.
+When tasks are completed, they shall be recorded on a probationary fire fighter training record, form 901.6. - 12.
 When the probationary member has completed all requirements their application for active membership shall be voted on in the next regular business meeting. - 13.
-Probationary members shall not be eligible for any training at the NSFFS. - 14.
-These members shall be issued a black helmet.
+Probationary members shall not be eligible for any training at the NSFS.

-204.2 INTERIOR FIRE FIGHTER
+204.2 FIRE FIGHTER

-- 1. Members who have completed fire control at the NSFFS or equivalent shall be classed as an interior fire fighter. - 2.
-These members shall complete an annual SCBA competency. - 3.
-These members shall be issued a yellow helmet.
+- 1. Yellow helmets signify: - Members who have completed fire control at the NSFS or equivalent - Members qualified to and who perform interior tasks - Members qualified to and who perform SCBA tasks. - 2.
+These members should complete an annual SCBA competency. - 3.
+Black helmets signify: - Members without fire control - Members who longer wish to perform interior tasks - 4.
+These members shall be given tasks appropriate for their training and experience level.